jsdelivrbot/rmap/arduino/index.md

 1) USB power supply with USB type B connector

+2) Plug a POE cable into RJ45 interface (only for ethernet version)

-2) 5V DC power supply through hub input port
+3) 5V DC power supply through hub input port

-3) DigitecoPower through hub input port with capability of 12V battery backup, solar panel or 12-30V DC input source voltage
+4) DigitecoPower through hub input port with capability of 12V battery backup, solar panel or 12-30V DC input source voltage

 in that case, the pins on the DigitecoPower module are: